aws/aws-for-fluent-bit/troubleshooting/debugging.md

 #### 1. Build and distribute a core dump S3 uploader image

 For debug images, we update the `debug-latest` tag and add a tag as `debug-<Version>`.
 You can find them in [Docker Hub](https://hub.docker.com/r/amazon/aws-for-fluent-bit), [Amazon ECR Public Gallery](https://gallery.ecr.aws/aws-observability/aws-for-fluent-bit) and Amazon ECR.
 If you need a customized image build for the specific version/case you are testing.
-Make sure the `ENV FLB_VERSION` is set to the right version in the `Dockerfile.build` and make sure the `AWS_FLB_CHERRY_PICKS` file has the right contents for the release you are testing.
+Make sure `FLB_VERSION` is set to the right version in `Makefile` and make sure the `AWS_FLB_CHERRY_PICKS` file has the right contents for the release you are testing.

 Then simply run:
 ```